-- 72. This note has presented an indicative list of response actions at the national, regional and international levels.
-As clearly seen, response actions can be taken at all levels to address marine litter and microplastics.
-Coordinated actions would help maximize the use of available resources and to avoid duplicated efforts. - 73.
-The Ad Hoc Open Ended Expert Group is invited to consider the present note as well as other relevant reports, decisions and resolution during their deliberations at the First Meeting of the Ad Hoc Open Ended Expert Group
+- 73. The above presentation of indicative response actions at the national, regional and international levels shows that action can be taken at all levels to address marine litter and microplastics.
+Coordinated action would help maximize the use of available resources and avoid duplication of efforts. - 74.
+The ad hoc open-ended expert group is invited to consider the present note, as well as relevant reports, decisions and resolutions, during its deliberations at its first meeting to further identify the range of national, regional and international response options, including actions and innovative approaches, and voluntary and legally binding governance strategies and approaches.